mata hari

 Prison photos of Mata Hari taken the night before her execution.
 October 14, 1917.
 Collection Fries Museum, Leeuwarden

 St. Lazar Prison.
 Mata Hari was imprisoned here during her trial and until her execution in 1917.
-Collection Fries Museum, Leeuwarden
+Collection Fries Museum, Leeuw

 St. Lazar Prison.
 Mata Hari was imprisoned here during her trial and until her execution in 1917.
-Collection Fries Museum, Leeuwarden
+Collection Fries Museum, Leeuw

 arrest